Oct 2022: New Rich Text Editor

 Note: Comments have replaced Notes & Discussions in Atlas.
 Discussions have been moved into the Comments section (visible to all atlas users) and Notes have been moved into the Private Comments section.
 If you have any questions about this, contact us at email@example.com.

 You asked and we listened!
-The lesson portal is a central place for all the lessons you own, and co-author.
+The My lessons section is a central place for all the lessons you own, and co-author.
 Two different views, Lesson Calendar view where you can track your lessons on the academic calendar, and a Lesson List view where you can manage all your lessons.
 Click here to learn more!

 Curriculum Process Assistant!